aura80/java_exercises_github/README.md

                                     - public - classes, fields, constructors and methods accessible from everywhere, without restrictions;
                         - for classes: public and default;
                         - for fields, constructors and methods: public, default, private and protected;
-                 - non-access modifiers - for classes
+                 - non-access modifiers - for classes - final and abstract;
+                                        - for attributes and methods - final, static, abstract, transient, synchronized and volatile;